 Importing a backed up database .sql file via SSH

-- Review Enabling Shell Access to change your FTP or SFTP user into a SHELL user.
+- Review Creating a user with Shell (SSH) access to change your FTP or SFTP user into a SHELL user.

 - Upload your backed up database file with a .sql extension to your web server.
 Review the FTP article for details.